Screenshot 365

 Epos Now has partnered with some of the biggest bookkeeping and accounting integrations globally, empowering customers to take control of their accounting effortlessly.

-It offers a plethora of benefits:
+It offers a lot of benefits:

-Here are some of the third-party accounting software apps that you can seamlessly integrate into your POS system
+Here are some of the third-party accounting software apps that you can seamlessly integrate into your POS system and help with financial planning:

 TIP: Check out our guide on integrating accounts with your POS for all the details you need!